 Your effective AMT rate is higher if your exemption amount is phased out.
 The calculations are further complicated if you had any capital gains during the year, because capital gains are taxed at 15% under AMT, not 26% or 28%.
 Your AMT liability can be offset by any nonrefundable personal credits, such as the HOPE and Lifetime learning education credits and the adoption, child, and saver's credits.

 Finally, you compare your AMT liability with your regular-tax liability.
 Your regular-tax liability is the amount of taxes that you tentatively owed when you computed your federal income taxes on IRS Form 1040 without regard to AMT, reduced for any taxes that you owe for premature-retirement-plan distributions under IRS Form 4972 and by the amount of any foreign tax credit that you took on your Form 1040.

 Essentially, you pay either your AMT amount or your regular-tax liability, whichever is larger.
-This number appears on Schedule 2 of your Form 1040 tax return.
+When you owe AMT, this number appears on Schedule 2 of your Form 1040 tax return.
 It becomes part of the Schedule 2 total that you report on Form 1040.
 For details of that, see ISOs: Tax-Return Tips And Traps.

 Example: Regular income tax is $55,000.
 Your AMT is $75,000.
 You pay $20,000 of AMT, along with $55,000 of regular income tax.

 For a way to determine how many ISOs you can exercise and hold without triggering the AMT, see a related FAQ.

 In many cases, the extra AMT beyond your regular-tax liability for your ISO exercise/hold may be recovered in later years through a tax credit.
 Don't forget that the sale of your ISO stock affects AMT liability in the year of the sale (see a related FAQ).
 These AMT and ISO topics are discussed in the section on ISOs.